 - Clinically appropriate restrictions on visitation privileges will be applied as necessary.

 - Visiting hours will be 10 a.m. until 8 p.m. in order for routine patient care and procedures to be performed.
-Visits outside normal visiting hours will be allowed in situations to include, but not limited to, patient’s condition, provider consultations and family/support person’s schedules.
+Visits outside normal visiting hours will be allowed in situations to include, but not limited to, patient’s condition, provider consultations, and family/support person’s schedules.

 - Restrictions will be placed on visiting when clinically appropriate.
-Examples of clinically appropriate restrictions include but are not limited to: patient is undergoing care interventions, infection control issues, disruptive, threatening or violent behavior by visitors, existing court order and patient need for privacy or rest.
+Examples of clinically appropriate restrictions include but are not limited to: a patient undergoing care interventions, infection control issues, disruptive, threatening or violent behavior by visitors, existing court order and patient need for privacy or rest.